Are you looking for a collection of working from home tips and tricks?

 Create a distinctive workspace for yourself.

-It’s important to have a dedicated workspace for yourself so you have all the tools, resources, and space you need to get things done.
+It’s important to have a dedicated workspace for yourself at home so you have all the tools, resources, and space you need to get things done.
 Where do you do your work when you’re at home?
 Do you use the desk in your home office, a small desk in your living room, a workstation in your basement or garage, a card table in your den, or even the kitchen or dining room table?

 If you haven’t yet designated a workspace for yourself, now’s the right time to do so.
 If you’re creating a workspace within a small corner or area of a room, make sure you declutter the area thoroughly so you have enough room to do your work.
+Organizing your desk is another great thing you can do to set yourself up for success while you work.

 Corral and organize office supplies.